End-to-End Balancing for Causal Continuous Treatment-Effect Estimation: Methodology

 \subsection{Learning the Base Weights}

 \citet{hainmueller2012entropy} suggests two approaches for choosing base weights: (1) weights obtained from a conventional propensity score model and (2), in the context of survey design, using knowledge about the sampling design.
-We argue that a data-driven approach that learns customized base weights for each pair of dataset and weighted causal regression algorithm can further improve performance.
+We argue that a data-driven approach that learns customized base weights for a given dataset and weighted causal regression algorithm can further improve performance.
+For example, when we use weighted linear regression for causal inference, appropriate base weights can decrease the condition number of the design matrix and thus improve the quality of the regression.
+From another point of view, minimizing the KL-divergence between the weights $w$ and the base weights $q$ can act as a regularizer and improve the accuracy of weight estimation.
+Finally, as we will show in our algorithm, we can embed our prior distribution over possible response functions in the base weights and improve the causal inference accuracy.

-To gain intuition about the role of the base weights, suppose we choose $q_i \propto \widehat{p}(a_i)^{-1}$, where $\widehat{p}(a_i)$ is the empirical probability density function at $a_i$.
-This choice ensures that data points in low density regions have large weights.
-In the context of linear regression, this idea improves the condition number of the linear regression.
-In the context of local regression, it improves the local sample size in the areas with lower chance of observing treatments.
-Note that the choice of $q_i \propto \widehat{p}(a_i)^{-1}$ is equivalent to minimizing the weighted entropy of $\widehat{p}(a_i)w_i$ (cf. Appendix \ref{sec:went}) .
-However, in the special case of $q_i \propto \widehat{p}(a_i)^{-1}$, the conclusion is that uniform weights may generally be suboptimal: instead weights should be selected such that the density of the treatments in the \textit{weighted population} is effectively uniform.
-Also note that $q_i \propto \widehat{p}(a_i)^{-1}$ is not a universally optimal solution and might not be appropriate in cases such as weighted linear regression on heteroscedastic data.

-To address this problem, we define the log-base-weights $\bm{\ell}$ as a parametric function (e.g., a neural network) of the treatment variable; i.e. $\ell_{\bm{\theta}}(\mra)$.
+To address this problem, we define the log-base-weights $\bm{\ell}$ as a parametric function (e.g., a neural network) of the treatments and confounders---that is, $\ell_{\bm{\theta}}(\bmx, a)$.
 We learn the base weights with the goal of improving the accuracy of the subsequent weighted regression.
 This is challenging because simply optimizing the weighted regression loss (e.g., weighted MSE) leads to degenerate results.
-That is, learning $\bm{\ell}$ to minimize the regression loss will lead to exclusion of the difficult-to-predict data points from the regression, which is undesirable.
-Thus, we need to find another loss function to optimize, ideally a loss function that directly minimizes the error in estimation of the potential outcome $\mry^{(\mra)}$.
+That is, learning $\bm{\ell}$ to minimize the loss in prediction of the outcome $\mry$ will lead to exclusion of the difficult-to-predict data points from the regression, which is undesirable.
+Thus, we need to find another loss function to optimize, ideally a loss function that directly minimizes the error in estimation of the response function $\mu(a)$.